umuro/reducer/README.md

 # Reducer

 Map MathJs parse tree to LISP and run LISP
-All syntatic sugar can be mapped to LIST.
+All syntatic sugar can be mapped to LISP.
 Therefore MathJs becomes a complete functional programming language

 ## Installation